icisner/Game/README.md

 ![](https://github.com/icisner/icisner.github.io/blob/master/img/Info_marker1.PNG)

-If no information is found in the **Yelp** then this label would be display
+If no information is found in the **Yelp** then this label would be displayed

 ![](https://github.com/icisner/icisner.github.io/blob/master/img/Info_marker2.PNG)